ehotinger/blog/content/blog/system-design-interviews-framework-and-strategy.md

 3. [10 - 20 minutes] Design core components in detail.
 4. [5 - 10 minutes] Scale the design, make it fully operational, and wrap up the interview.

 If you are ever unsure how long you will get for your system design interview, simply ask your recruiter how long you should expect to spend in the session, and how long you will get to talk about system design.
 Most interviews are 60 minutes so you will spend anywhere from 45-50 minutes on system design and 10-15 minutes on behavioral questions, team fit, and introductions.
+If the time allocation for a particular company is different, adjust your strategy ahead of time and practice it!

 ## 6. Calibration Guide

 Below is a calibration guideline which applies to the majority of system design interviews.
-Ask yourself whether you accomplished all of them:
+Fill in the brackets with a checkmark and ask yourself whether you accomplished all of them.
+If you didn't, try to correct it going forward.

-- Removes ambiguity in the problem statement
+- [] Removes ambiguity in the problem statement
-- Drives the conversation
+- [] Drives the conversation
-- Can articulate shortcomings and tradeoffs with different designs
+- [] Can articulate shortcomings and tradeoffs with different designs
-- Translates requirements into user stories
+- [] Translates requirements into user stories
-- APIs cover requirements
+- [] APIs cover requirements
-- Sufficient HTTP knowledge/front end depth
+- [] Sufficient HTTP knowledge/front end depth
-- Infrastructure knowledge
+- [] Infrastructure knowledge
-- Familiarity with load balancers and fleets (no single points of failure)
+- [] Familiarity with load balancers and fleets (no single points of failure)
-- Familiarity with data layer
+- [] Familiarity with data layer
-- The system is operational; logging/tracing/monitoring
+- [] The system is operational; logging/tracing/monitoring
-- The system has proper data models
+- [] The system has proper data models
-- The system can scale (i.e., sharding, partitioning, or other mechanisms)
+- [] The system can scale (i.e., sharding, partitioning, or other mechanisms)
-- The system meets latency and availability requirements, or other SLAs
+- [] The system meets latency and availability requirements, or other SLAs
-- The system meets all initial requirements for the product specification
+- [] The system meets all initial requirements for the product specification

 ## 7. Closing Thoughts and Final Tips